-Adding lighting on your tented wedding checklist, will elevate the feel of your wedding and will also set the mood for the rest of the night!
+Adding lighting to your tented wedding checklist will elevate the feel of your wedding and will also set the mood for the rest of the night!

 Doing a walk-through with your caterer at your tented space/venue will give you an understanding and bring up necessary discussions about your current plan.

-Also, if there is no indoor kitchen connected or near your tented area at the venue, your caterer will need a separate tent for the preparation in most cases.
+Also, if there is no indoor kitchen connected or near your tented area at the venue, your caterer will need a separate tent to prepare in most cases.
 And keep in mind the need for electricity and running water.

 Collaborate with your caterer to draw up a thorough floor plan and FLOW (you don’t want the food getting cold and bugs feasting on them!)

-Discuss the timeline that you have prepared to ensure they are bringing out the food at the right time.
+Discuss the timeline you have prepared to ensure they bring out the food at the right time.

 Finally, make sure that the catering company has experience running tented events.
 They will not only deliver all the right supplies (so you won’t need to rent them!) and set up and clean up, but they will also have enough wait staff on hand to guarantee that all of your guests are taken care of.